A Field Guide to the

 (ground spiders vs. sac spiders)

-Both elongate, hunting (no web), found in similar places.
+Both long, hunting (no web), found in similar places.
 Sac spiders (Cheiracanthium) are common house spiders.
 Spinnerets and PME.
-Gnaphosidae have cylindrical, widely spaced spinnerets protruding noticeably; their PME are often flattened or silvery.
-Sac spiders have short conical spinnerets and uniformly round dark eyes.
+Gnaphosidae have cylindrical, widely spaced silk spinners protruding noticeably; their PME are often flattened or silvery.
+Sac spiders have short conical silk spinners and uniformly round dark eyes.

 Loxosceles vs. any brown hunter